Information

 dependents;

-f. power to co-operate with other clubs, voluntary bodies and statutory
+f. power to co-operate with other clubs, voluntary bodies and statutory authorities engaged in furtherance of the objects and to exchange information and advice with them;

 g. power to support any charitable trusts, associations or institutions